 - Will it be used by classes during the school day?

 - Or will you begin with an after-school gardening club?

 - What will you plant (think local and seasonal)?

 - Who will care for the garden over the summer?

 Type up a one-sheet that you can send around to the administration, faculty, and the PTA for sign off.
 You’ll need it later for outside fundraising and soliciting in-kind donations too.

 Get Permission: Before planting or building anything on school grounds, you’ll need to get the OK from at least two people: the principal and the head custodian.
 (At my kids’ school, it took the former to get the latter!)
-Arrange a meeting, and kick it off by citing the proven benefits of school gardening for students, from hands-on, experiential learning in the natural and social sciences to math, language arts, and visual arts to health and nutrition.
+Arrange a meeting and kick it off by discussing the proven benefits of school gardening for students, such as hands-on, experiential learning in social sciences to math, language arts, and health and nutrition.

 - Start Digging!
 If you live in most areas of the country, it’s a good idea to plan your garden build so it’s ready for planting by early spring.
 Students will have time to plant seeds and seedlings, tend to their crops, and reap the fruits of their labor (literally!) before the school year ends.
 Our school made building the beds and filling them with huge bags of donated soil a family Earth Day activity, but interested teachers may want to incorporate the planning and creation of the garden into their classroom curriculum.
 If you plan to serve anything grown in the garden at school, you’ll want to have the soil tested for PH balance and contaminants first.